 4] Select existing spreadsheet to collect answer

 Whenever you use a Google Form to collect something, it will use a Spreadsheet (Google Spreadsheet) to collect all the answers/entries or whatever you have asked for.
 Every new form will use a new spreadsheet to collect the data.
 But, suppose, you opened something a few weeks ago, where you have got some responses, and now you want to do the same again.
-At such a time, if you want to use the existing spreadsheet to collect answer or data, you may have to follow this trick.
+At such a time, if you want to use the existing spreadsheet to collect answers or data, you may have to follow this trick.

 So first, create a new form.
 While creating the form, you will get two tabs i.e. QUESTIONS and RESPONSES.
 Switch to RESPONSES tab.
 Here, you can find a spreadsheet button on your screen.
-After that, you can choose whether you want to create a new spreadsheet or select existing spreadsheet.
+After that, you can choose whether you want to create a new spreadsheet or select an existing spreadsheet.

 Select the second option and choose the spreadsheet that you want to use.